 Me & My Uncle > Not Fade Away (cut) - http://www.youtube.com/watch?v=QwkrBNiB5cs

 https://www.youtube.com/watch?v=4seb9bpZZvo (the whole surviving footage, I think)

 Some discussion of this clip is here:

-Bill Graham commonly filmed Fillmore & Winterland shows (at least after 1970), but it's unclear how much more Dead is still hiding in the Graham archives.
+Bill Graham commonly filmed Fillmore & Winterland shows (at least after 1970), but it's unclear how much more Dead remained hidden in the Graham archives.